Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Gia đình và Xã hộiBáo Gia đình và Xã hội20/12/2024

 Stomach polyps are growths of cells that form on the inner lining of the stomach.
-These polyps are quite rare and usually do not cause any bothersome signs or symptoms.
+These polyps are quite rare and usually do not cause any uncomfortable signs or symptoms.

-Stomach polyps are often found when your doctor checks for other reasons.
-Most stomach polyps do not actually become cancerous.
+Stomach polyps are often discovered during a doctor's checkup for other reasons.
+Most stomach polyps don't actually become cancerous.
 However, some types can increase your risk of developing stomach cancer in the future.
-Depending on the type of stomach polyp you have, treatment may involve removing the polyp or monitoring it for changes.
+Depending on the type of stomach polyp you have, treatment may involve removing the polyp or monitoring its changes.

-There are many different causes of stomach polyps.
-Anything that causes the stomach cells to grow abnormally can lead to polyp formation.
-Some of the causes of stomach polyps that have been documented as risk factors include:
+The causes of stomach polyps can be diverse.
+Accordingly, anything that causes stomach cells to grow abnormally can lead to polyp formation.
+Some causes of stomach polyps have been documented with significant risk factors, including:

 • Chronic gastritis.